skyf0xx/win-list/README.md

 3. **Set up environment variables**

-    Copy the .env.example file and fill in the variables
+    Copy the .env.example file and fill in the variables and duplicate to .env and .env.test with appropriate values.

 ## Database Setup